Nobbs History, Family Crest & Coats of Arms

 The surname Nobbs was first found in Norfolk where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1273 when Geoffry Nobhe held estates in that county.

-Important Dates for the Nobbs family
+Early History of the Nobbs family

 This web page shows only a small excerpt of our Nobbs research.
 Another 78 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Nobbs History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Nobbs were recorded, including Nob, Nobb, Nobbs, Nobbes, Nobby, Nobbys, Nobbies, Nop, Nopp, Noppe and many more.

 Early Notables of the Nobbs family (pre 1700)